syncfusion-content/blazor-docs/blazor/treeview/node-editing.md

 ## CRUD operations

+The Blazor TreeView component offers dynamic options for adding, removing, and renaming nodes.

 ### CRUD operation using list

 The Blazor TreeView component allows for the integration of a context menu to perform CRUD operations, such as adding, removing, and renaming nodes, on the TreeView.